Dapagliflozin (By mouth)

 Warnings While Using This Medicine:

 - Tell your doctor if you are pregnant or planning to become pregnant, or if you have kidney disease, liver disease, heart failure, vitamin B12 deficiency, or a history of pancreas problems, or genital yeast or urinary tract infections.
-Tell your doctor if you are on a low-salt diet or if you drink alcohol, or if you are having a surgery or other procedures.
+Tell your doctor if you are on a low-salt diet, if you drink alcohol, or if you are having a surgery or other procedures.

 - Do not breastfeed while taking this medicine.

 - This medicine may cause the following problems:

 - Ketoacidosis (high ketones and acid in the blood)